aaronvansanten/ComputerSystemsM5/Assignments/Intro to OS/Aaron/Week1: Introduction.md

 - Viewing system logs using `-g adm more /var/log/syslog`
 ## Assignment 9: *Update the software on the Raspberry Pi*
 To install all the additions, I used the command `sudo apt install` on all the packages.
 Afterwards, I used `sudo apt full-upgrade`.
 Compared to the usual, `sudo apt upgrade`, this command also updates any dependencies that the packages need.
-## Assignment** 10: *LEDs*
+## Assignment 10: *LEDs*
 The two leds are both labeled:
 - PWR: This led indicates if there is a power connection to the raspberry pi
 - ACT: This led indicates if the SD card is active on the raspberry pi

 ## Assignment 11: *Prepare to copy files from your computer to the Pi and vice versa*
 To copy the the zip file to the home directory, I used the command `scp intro-files-2022.zip AaronPi@blueberry.local:introfiles `.
-This copied the zip file into the `~` directory of the raspberry pi under the name 'home'.
+This copied the zip file into the `~` directory of the raspberry pi under the name 'introfiles'.
 This was followed by the command `unzip introfiles`.
 This unzipped the file package and stored it as a directory called 'intro-files'.
 This directory contained the same C files as the zipped folder.
 ## Assignment 12: *Find a convenient way for you to edit files on the Pi*
 As VsCode is my main editor, I have chosen to connect to the Pi with VsCode.
 This went really smoothly and I can access all files correctly.
 To simply view the code on the raspberry pi, `cat <file>` is my preferred way to view the program.
 To quickly edit a program, such as editing a single line, I am using `nano <file>`.
 ## Assignment 13: *Backup*